yext/chat-core/test-node-cjs/README.md

 cd test-node-cjs && npm i && npm run test
 ```

 This will start a node server at http://localhost:3030/.
-Opening that up should trigger a request to the server, which will automatically make an initial request to chat API using ChatCore and display the response (e.g. initial message).
+Opening that up should trigger a request to the server, which will automatically make an initial request to chat API on domain "liveapi-dev.yext.com" using ChatCore and display the response (e.g. initial message).